 Pleasant View Orchard

-Usually around the last weekend in September, they open a Pick-Your-Own Pumpkin Patch and offer tractor-pulled wagon rides out to the pumpkin patch on the weekends.
+Usually around the last weekend in September, Pleasant View Orchard opens a Pick-Your-Own Pumpkin Patch and offers tractor-pulled wagon rides out to the pumpkin patch on the weekends.

 Dougherty Orchard

-Dougherty Orchard has been growing apples for more than 140 years and creating family memories for generations.
-Visit the petting farm, the butterfly garden, and the winery.
-Enjoy a special autumn treat such as a caramel apple and a cider donut sundae or float.
+Dougherty Orchard has been growing apples for almost a century and a half and creating family memories for generations.
+While you're there, you can meet animals at the petting farm, have a sip at the winery, and enjoy a special autumn treat like a caramel apple or a cider donut.
+They've even got a famous strawberry donut sundae!

 Northern Region